-If the issues involved include a business, complex tax issue, separate property, tracing issue, or other complex financial issues, divorce mediation may be particularly problematic.
+If the issues involved include a business, complex tax issues, separate property or tracing issues, or other complex financial issues, divorce mediation may be particularly problematic.

 - How is a business valued in divorce mediation?
-Experts are necessary to value a business unless the parties elect to guess at the value.
+Experts are necessary to value a business unless the value is not important to the parties or the parties elect to guess at the value.
 A divorce mediator will not have the skill required to value the business.
 Even if the business is valued by an impartial and qualified expert, will both parties understand the nuanced financial issues related to the business appraisal?
 Will both parties see the discretionary decisions made by the appraiser and understand their significance?

 - Do both parties have access to the same financial records and have the skills necessary to understand the records and concepts?